Sustainability

 Zero-Carbon Bioproducts

-The below graphic illustrates many of the carbon intensity (CI) reduction strategies that POET will consider in order to achieve our carbon neutrality goals.
+The below graphic illustrates many of the carbon intensity (CI) reduction strategies that POET is considering in order to achieve our carbon neutrality goals.
 In order to maximize efficiencies, each facility will select the technologies that are best suited to their location.

-POET’s ability to continually improve our processes and implement carbon reduction technologies across our network is contingent on state and federal policy.
+POET’s ability to continually improve our processes and implement innovative new technologies across our network is contingent on state and federal policy.
 The bioproducts industry will require support from policymakers to create incentives that will drive lasting change.

 Zero Carbon Bioproducts Infographic